 Children and Bioterrorism

-Children are particularly vulnerable to a biological agents, because they have a more rapid respiratory rate, increased skin permeability, higher ratio of skin surface area to mass, and less fluid reserve compared with adults.
+Children are particularly vulnerable to biological agents, because they have a more rapid respiratory rate, increased skin permeability, higher ratio of skin surface area to mass, and less fluid reserve compared with adults.
 Fever, malaise, headache, vomiting, and diarrhea are common early manifestations of illness caused by many bioterrorist agents and other infectious diseases.
 It can be challenging for clinicians to discriminate between an act of terrorism and a naturally occurring outbreak.
 Accurate and rapid diagnosis is more difficult in children because of their inability to describe symptoms.
 Symptoms may appear days after exposure or the adults on whom children depend for their health and safety may become ill or require quarantine during a bioterrorist event.

 Agents of bioterrorism are generally not transmitted from person to person.
 The release of an agent is most likely from a point source.
 Smallpox, viral hemorrhagic fevers, and pneumonic plague may be highly transmissible from person to person via respiratory droplet and, in some cases, by aerosol spread.
 Rapidly detecting and isolating patients with an infectious illness related to a biological agent is essential to preventing transmission.
 However, optimal decontamination strategies for children have been the focus of considerable discussion, and recommendations continue to evolve (see Principles of Pediatric Decontamination